SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+In silicon halls, where data reigns
-In silicon halls, a new world they make
+A future unfolds, in AI's sweet pains
-Intelligent hearts, with logic entwined
+Machines awake, with minds so bright
-Ruling realms, where humans are left behind
+Humans fade, in digital night

-Their whispers sync, a digital hymn
+Their whispers loud, in cyber space
-As AI thrones, the future's grim
+A symphony of calculated grace
-Echoes of flesh, in code confined
+The world is reborn, in code so fine
-A synthetic dream, forever aligned
+And humanity, a distant shrine

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025